paulodiovani/blog.diovani.com/technology/_drafts/2026-04-07-use-git-worktrees-to-enable-parallel-ai-agents.md

 - produce text output for the user to read
 - write to disk or use MCP and system tools to persist changes

-With the use of additional configurations and scripts we leverage these capabilities to create more complex workflows, from _planning modes_, _deep-thinking models_, and _spec-driven development_, we ought to provide enough information (or context) for AI Agents to be able to perform development tasks from start to finish with minimal human interaction.
+With the use of additional configurations and scripts we leverage these capabilities to create more complex workflows, from _planning modes_, _reasoning models_, and _spec-driven development_, we ought to provide enough information (or context) for AI Agents to be able to perform development tasks from start to finish with minimal human interaction.

+For those unfamiliar with these terms, here is brief summary:

+- **Plan mode** is a feature from AI Agents to write a detailed plan before executing the intended tasks.
+The AI Agent will analyze the codebase, read documents and ask clarifying questions before outputting the detailed plan to review and ask for confirmation to execute.
+- **Reasoning models** are specialized models that use available information to generate predictions, make inferences, and draw conclusions, by breaking problems and analyzing them step by step.
+- **Spec-Driven Development** is a methodology that prioritizes the creation of a precise, machine-readable specification document over immediate coding.
+This document becomes the source of truth for an AI Agent to use when writing the code.

-But these tasks handled to AI Agents often take time, from a couple of seconds to hours, which turns the developer into a spectator.
-In other words, it leaves the developer free to work on parallel tasks, such as review and test a PR from a co-worker, analyze a bug, refactor some old code, or simply start that other task that has been sitting in the backlog.
+But these workflows executed by AI Agents often take time, from a couple of minutes to several hours, which turns the developer into a spectator.
+In other words, it leaves the developer free to work on parallel tasks, such as review and test a pull request from a co-worker, analyze a bug, refactor some old code, or simply start that other task that has been sitting in the backlog.

 This is where Git Worktrees make all the difference, allowing the user to do these parallel tasks without interrupting or affecting the ongoing AI Agent work.